 Make sure the system you select comes with powerful reporting dashboards that help you visualize the data that’s most relevant to you.

-As we stated a bit earlier, monday.com provides you with fully customizable dashboards to measure your team’s performance.
+As we stated earlier, monday.com provides you with fully customizable dashboards to measure your team’s performance.

 Ready to adopt a knowledge management system for your organization?